flatcar-archive/flatcar-docs/os/cluster-discovery.md

 ### Communicating with discovery.etcd.io

-If your Container Linux cluster can't communicate out to the public internet, [https://discovery.etcd.io](https://discovery.etcd.io) won't work and you'll have to run your own discovery endpoint, which is described below.
+If your Flatcar Linux cluster can't communicate out to the public internet, [https://discovery.etcd.io](https://discovery.etcd.io) won't work and you'll have to run your own discovery endpoint, which is described below.

 ### Setting advertised client addresses correctly